 The Wellbeing Course for New Moms is a slightly modified version of our existing Wellbeing Course which was developed in Australia by the eCentreClinic.
 Many people who have depression and anxiety never seek treatment, but do have access to the Internet.
-The course was designed in response to the widespread need for access to mental health treatment.
-Because depression and anxiety commonly occur at the same time for new moms, information is provided on both conditions.
+This particular course was designed in response to the widespread need for access to mental health treatment among new mothers.

 The Wellbeing Course for New Moms is therapist-assisted.
 This means that during the week, clients can send questions or comments to their designated online therapist though a secure message system.
 On a set day each, the therapist checks the website, reviews client progress on the course and responds to messages.
 Most contact with the therapist is through secure emails, but sometimes therapists contact clients by phone.

-In this Course, clients will be assigned to a registered or certified provider or to a graduate student under supervision of a registered provider.
-All those who provide the Wellbeing Course for New Moms will work out of the Online Therapy Unit and will have training in psychology or social work.
+In this course, individuals will be assigned to a registered or certified provider or to a graduate student under supervision of a registered provider.
+All those who are therapists during the Wellbeing Course for New Moms will work out of the Online Therapy Unit and will have training in psychology or social work.

 This project is being completed as part of a PhD research study conducted by Victoria Suchan under the supervision of Dr. Heather Hadjistavropoulos, Professor of Psychology.

-The course is designed for new mothers (i.e., have given birth within the past 1 year) who have symptoms of depression or anxiety, are 18 years of age or older, are comfortable using and have access to the Internet, and have a local medical contact available in case of emergencies.
+The course is designed for women that: have recently given birth (i.e., within the past 12 months); are experiencing symptoms of depression or anxiety; are 18 years of age or older; are comfortable using and have access to the Internet; and have a local medical contact available in case of emergencies.
 The Wellbeing Course for New Moms is not recommended if you have severe problems with alcohol or drugs, mania, psychosis, or strong thoughts of suicide.
 Please note this course is currently available to Saskatchewan residents only.

-If you have any questions about the course, please feel free to contact Victoria Suchan at Victoria.Suchan@uregina.ca for more information.
-You can also call the Online Therapy Unit at 306-337-3331 or email the Online Therapy Unit at firstname.lastname@example.org.
+Please do not hesitate to contact the project coordinator, Victoria Suchan if you have any questions!
+She can be reached at Victoria.Suchan@uregina.ca.
+You can also call the Online Therapy Unit at 306-337-3331 or email the Unit at firstname.lastname@example.org.